wearefrank/frank-runner/README.md

 (which is ..) you can create a build.properties in tomcat4ibis (which can also be used to specify the project.dir as explained earlier).

+Your project doesn't need to contain a context.xml in case you want to use H2.

 When changing files in the classes folder you need to restart Tomcat.
 When changing files in the configurations folder you need to reload the configuration in the Ibis console (or restart Tomcat).